wp-plugins/mailchimp-bar-exit-popup-subscribe-witget/readme.txt

 == Changelog ==

 = 2.0.2 =
-js update
+* js update

 = 2.0.1 =
-mobile overlay fixed
+* mobile overlay fixed

 = 2.0 =
-major update:
+* major update
-add 2d 3d animation
+* add 2d 3d animation
-add hover effects
+* add hover effects
-refactoring icons
+* refactoring icons
-sript load time
+* sript load time

 = 1.0.6 =
-add hack for cache js
+* add hack for cache js

 = 1.0.5 =
-add fade in fade out
+* add fade in fade out

 = 1.0.4 =
-title error fix
+* title error fix

 = 1.0.3 =
-profitquery js lib update
+* profitquery js lib update

 = 1.0.2 =
-settings update
+* settings update

 = 1.0.1 =
-JS update
+* JS update

 == PHP Version ==

+== Marketing Bar not displaying  ==
+* For run marketing bar you need turned on on the admin area.
+* You need <a href="https://login.mailchimp.com/">sign in</a> or create MailChimp account.
+* Create list your subscribers
+* Click the drop down and choose 'Signup forms'
+* Click the 'Embedded' forms option
+* Find Form Action="..." value.
+For example: `//profitquery.us10.list-manage.com/subscribe/post?u=758cdd9af98e2f075f68179e2&amp;id=eff27d7489`
+* Set it on the Form Action= option and Save changes
+* Clear browser cache and enjoy

+== Tools Not displaying But I have any cache plugin  == If you have any cache plugin like wp cache, you need to find on them exception JS and save that lite.profitquery.min.js do not need to minimized.
+Profitquery library already minimized and load from your website.

 PHP 5+ is preferred; PHP 4 is supported.